 At this time of year, I used to indulge in a McDonald’s Shamrock Shake.
 It was sweet, creamy, and minty and that made it very desirable to me.
 Until I went gluten free and started looking at the ingredients in every product I consumed or used.
-The following listing shows the current ingredients in a McDonald’s Shamrock Shake.
-(Note: This information comes directly from McDonald’s website under the nutrition info on the Shamrock Shake.)
+Doing that eventually led to the creation of this Healthy Homemade Shamrock Shake.

 McDonald’s Shamrock Shake

 Vanilla Reduced Fat Ice Cream: Milk, sugar, cream, corn syrup, natural flavor, mono and diglycerides, cellulose gum, guar gum, vitamin A palmitate.
 CONTAINS: MILK